R2 Certified Recycler

 Certified recyclers must qualify and monitor downstream vendors.
 This prevents illegal export, improper disposal, or unethical handling of electronic materials.

 Many OEMs, government agencies, and enterprise clients require R2 certification as a contractual condition.
-Becoming an R2 certified recycler opens doors to higher-value contracts.
+Becoming an R2 certified recycler opens access to higher-value contracts and enterprise partnerships.

 Core Requirements of an R2 Certified Recycler